TrainWeb.org Facebook Page

 Map: AA 5 E 10, Ho 20 G 10 Topographic Maps

-Before Henkel's did so, a grocery store occupied the building closest to the top of this 1865 map.
-Trimmed from the bottom of this map is a plan of Rulison USA General Hospital that took the place of Camp Kelsey.
+AJ had a B&O station, hotel, post office, grocery and military hospital.
+Military presence in this vicinity seems to have begun circa 1860.
+Trimmed from the bottom of this map is a plan of Rulison USA General Hospital that took the place of predecessors Camp Kelsey and Camp Butler.
 Rulison was a surgeon with the 9th New York Cavalry who died in a Civil War battle on August 29th, 1864.

-The previously-mentioned forgotten creek flows north to south along the right side, and was deemed suitably fresh and healthful for convalescing injured solidiers to bathe in.
+A now-mostly-hidden creek flows from northwest to southeast along the right side, and was deemed suitably fresh and healthful in 1865 for convalescing injured solidiers to bathe in.
 Immediately before passing under the railroad, that creek runs under the entrance to a B&O freight house.
-"Tank" appears to the right of the freight house, likely water for steam locomotives.
+"Tank" appears to the right of the freight house -- water for steam locomotives.
 A fuzzy aerial photo suggests the freight house and water tank were gone by 1952.

 Change for: A&ER tour at this site